OnsJannet/OnsJannet/README.md

 <br >

-I'am a finance graduate that decided to switch to computer science, I love learning new technologies and sharing knowledge via my medium account to help other developers. passioned about trading / finance i love to work on financial projects.
+I am a finance graduate that decided to switch to computer science, I love learning new technologies and sharing knowledge via my medium account to help other developers. passioned about trading / finance i love to work on financial projects.